Paths and cylinders

 Homotopy groups of spheres

-The stable homotopy groups of the sphere spectrum
+The stable homotopy groups of sphere are equivalently the homotopy groups of a spectrum for the sphere spectrum

-The first stable homotopy groups of the sphere spectrum
+The first few stable homotopy groups of the sphere spectrum are

 The finite abelian group decomposes into primary groups as .
 Here corresponds to the three dots above in the first table, and to the single dot over in the second.